-- Operational funding and maintenance contributions (health services are to ensure that they have secured any necessary recurrent funding for operations, maintenance etc independent of capital works funding sought under this application). - Fixtures, fittings and furniture which are not associated with a refurbishment project.
-Routine replacement of furniture and fittings that are worn is the responsibility of agencies to manage as part of their existing maintenance and replacement program. - Motor vehicles (eligibility restricted to bush nursing centres only).
+- operational funding (including recurrent costs for items such as subscriptions, licencing, ongoing support etc.) - funding for direct costs of internal staff (such as project managers, ICT personnel, etc) - health service internal administration costs in excess of 1.5% of Total Estimated Investment (TEI) - fixtures, fittings and furniture not associated with a refurbishment project or specialty medical equipment.
+Routine replacement of furniture and fittings that are worn is the responsibility of agencies to manage as part of their existing maintenance and replacement program - general building maintenance such as cleaning, painting, general repairs - Master Planning - motor vehicles (eligibility restricted to bush nursing centres only).